ResearchComputing/Documentation/docs/compute/data-transfer.md

 put | Copies a file from the local directory to the remote directory | put local_file exit | Closes the connection to the remote computer and exits the program | exit help | Displays application information on using commands | help

+Windows users can access sftp through PowerShell or a [GUI application like WinSCP.](https://winscp.net/eng/docs/protocols)
+For more information on sftp [check out some of our listed resources](#more-reading) or consult the sftp man page.

 ### Passwordless `scp` and `rsync`